MarylandRoboticsCenter/ENAE450/homework/final_project/readme.md

 3. video of `maze_2` Gazebo completion.
 The time of completion
 4. video of best competition run.
 The time of completion
 5. PDF of final report
-6. video of final presentation (and slides if applicable)

 **Final report:**